Past Exhibits

 William Copeland McCalla photographed the images for his black and white glass lantern slides, which he then hand-coloured.
 The prints in this exhibition were created from digital scans of the original lantern slides and were enlarged and printed on lustre paper.
 McCalla's hand-colouring is both meticulous and delicate, and his compositions are evidence of an artist's eye.
 The exhibit showcased a selection of McCalla's images from the Provincial Archives' collection.

-As Alberta entered her 100th year, it was staggering to consider how many significant structures were built in such a short period.
+As Alberta entered its 100th year, it was staggering to consider how many significant structures were built in such a short period.
 Throughout Alberta's history, the creation of infrastructure in the province has been an impressive partnership between the public and private sectors, reflecting the can-do attitude that epitomizes who Albertans really are.

 The Great Western Garment Company was founded in 1911 and was purchased by Levis Strauss and Co.
 [Canada] Inc. The history of garment workers who passed through the plant's doors offers a glimpse into the history of all working people in this city, and mirrors the successive waves of immigrants to western Canada.